Words to Know (Cancer Glossary)

 unilateral: found on one side of the body; for example, cancer affecting only one kidney.

-urologist: a physician who specializes in diseases, disorders, and conditions of the urinary tract.
+urologist: a doctor who specializes in diseases, disorders, and conditions of the urinary tract.

 white blood cells (also called leukocytes or WBCs): these cells, part of the germ-fighting immune system, attack invaders such as viruses and bacteria.
 Each type of WBC — including neutrophils, eosinophils, basophils, monocytes, and lymphocytes — has its own role in fighting different kinds of germs.